leafo/lua-enet/docs/docs.md

 Sends any queued packets.
 This is only required to send packets earlier than the next call to `host:service`, or if `host:service` will not be called again.

+### `peer:send(data [, channel, flag])`
+Queues  a packet to be sent to dir. `data` is the contents of the packet, it must be a Lua string.

+`channel` is the channel to send the packet on.
+Defaults to `0`.

+`flag` is one of `"reliable"`, `"unsequenced"`, or `"unreliable"`.
+Reliable packets are guaranteed to arrive, and arrive in the order in which they are sent.
+Unsequenced packets are unreliable and have no guarantee on the order they arrive.
+Defaults to reliable.

 ### `peer:disconnect([data])`
 Requests a disconnection from the peer.
 The message is sent on next `host:service` or `host:flush`.